Control Humidity of Your Aerosol Samples Without Particle Losses

 Principle of Operation

 MD-700 Series gas dryers transfer moisture from one gas stream to a counter-flowing purge gas stream, much like a shell-and-tube heat exchanger transfers heat.
-Water molecules permeate through the Nafion™ tube wall, evaporating into the purge gas stream.
+Water molecules permeate through the Nafion™ tubing wall, evaporating into the purge gas stream.
 The water concentration differential between the two gas streams drives the reaction, quickly drying the air or gas.
 Purge gas should be dry (-40°C dew point) air or other gas.
 If no dry gas is available, a portion of the gas dried by the MD-700 Series dryer can act as the purge gas in a split-stream or reflux method.
 Visit the Purge Gas Configurations page to learn more about the purge methods Perma Pure customers deploy in their equipment.

 MD-700 Series Flow Diagram